Glucose Goddess hacks: 10 easy-to-implement tips

 This process occurs independently of insulin, which is particularly beneficial immediately after a meal when glucose levels are at their highest.

-So, even a short period of movement, such as a 10-minute walk, doing dishes, or some light stretching, encourages your muscles to use glucose for energy, thus lowering the amount that remains in your bloodstream.
+Even a short period of movement, such as a 10-minute walk, doing dishes, or some light stretching, encourages your muscles to use glucose for energy, thus lowering the amount that remains in your bloodstream.

 Over time, your body becomes better at naturally regulating blood sugar levels.
 Remember, the activity doesn’t have to be intense; it’s the act of moving that counts.